corda/corda-docs-portal/content/en/platform/corda/4.9/enterprise/performance-testing/introduction.md

 The performance test suite contains two CorDapps that can be used for performance testing:
-*  A performance test CorDapp called `perftest-cordapp.jar`, which is roughly modelled on the finance CorDapp shipped with Corda Enterprise.
+*  A performance test CorDapp called `perftest-cordapp.jar`, which is roughly modelled on the finance CorDapp shipped with Corda: Enterprise Edition .
 It contains a number of flows that issue tokens and pay these to other parties.
 For example, there are flows that issue and pay tokens with or without using coin selection, or others that create arbitrary numbers of change output or coin input states to test the behaviour of the system when using various transaction sizes and shapes.